dexie/Dexie.js/samples/typescript/README.md

 ﻿# Sample - Using Dexie.js with typescript 2.1 and async / await

-This is a sample on how to use Dexie.js with Typescript and babel.
+This is a sample on how to use Dexie.js with Typescript.
 The following features are shown:

 * How to subclass Dexie and define tables in a type-safe manner.
 * How to create an entity with Dexie.
-* How to use async / await within Dexie transactions.
+* How to use async / await with Dexie.
 * How to create something similar to navigation properties on entities.
 * Compile directly to ES5 with just typescript 2.1 and rollup (no babel).